Shiver Me Timbers! You’ll Love This Pirate Unit Study

 – Pirates often suffered from scurvy.
 Learn about scurvy and prepare visuals to use as you give an oral presentation.
 (Science, Health)

 – While at sea, pirates enjoyed singing songs as entertainment.
 With supervision, listen to some pirate songs on YouTube.
-Write your own pirate song to sing for the family.
+Write a pirate song to sing for the family.
 (Language Arts, Music, Social Studies)

 – Label the continents on a blank map of the world.
 The famous pirate Blackbeard is thought to have had 14 wives!
-If he had the same number of wives on each continent, how many would he have in total?
+How many would he have if he had the same number of wives on each continent?
 (Geography, Math)

 – What happened to pirates who broke the code?
 Research the answer and prepare a chart of potential disciplinary actions.
 (History, Language Arts, Art)